umabkota/fa18-523-71/paper/paper.md

 Edge Computing does the analysis of data elements.
 Their transformation is achieved by analyzing and filtering data before it is processed further thereby reducing huge computing and networking costs.
 The incoming raw data from sensors and activators can be selectively sent for further analysis.
 Also, one of the major concerns of Internet of Things (IoT) architecture is Data Security.
 Edge computing overcomes this to a considerable extent by feeding some of the sensitive data into sensor devices.
 Also, devices known as edge devices are coming into existence which will help in analytics and computation purposes delivering data deliverables at a much faster speed in a robust manner.
-Also, these edge devices will help in maintaining connectivity with connected devices at source thereby allowing us to have a luxury of new smart devices.
+These edge devices will further help in maintaining connectivity with connected devices at source thereby allowing us to have a luxury of new smart devices.